electinth/dataset-election-62-candidates/README.md

-# Election 2562 Candidates
+# Thailand Election'62 Zone and Candidate Dataset and Browsing Website

+TODO: img

+## Where and How did we get candidate data?

+Two phases
+### First Pharse
 This dataset contains a list of candidates for Thailand's Election 2562, which will be held on March 24, 2562.

 The original data is [PDFs](https://www.ect.go.th/ect_th/news_all.php?cid=165) from The Election Commission of Thailand (ECT).

 If you spot mistakes, please do report them [here](https://docs.google.com/spreadsheets/d/1T0-iBdBVl69q5N7Tz0fO70OtGdg70Fv0x5WiLTKOcGc/edit?usp=sharing).

+### Second Pharse
+MIMT Proxy

+### Datasets (./data)
+- Candidate informations

-## Zone & Candidate Browsering Web
+## Zone & Candidate Browsering Website
 This website has two components, first page and zone pages.
 The first page has a form entering a postcode.
 We use React for HTML DOM manipulation.
 On the other hand, zone pages are just static files that are generated accordingly.
 Please see `generate-site.py` for more details.

 ### Development